anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

     dataset_numeric.append(numeric_data)
 ```

 Here we go, `dataset_numeric` is now a list with numeric values instead of text.
-You can take a look inside it.
+You can take a look inside of it.

 Now we have our data ready, we can start implementing our transformer module.
 The first step of transformers is that we need
 to have an embedding for our sequences.
 Let's say our embedding dimension will be *4*.
 So each numeric token will be